joshcanhelp/wp-rest-api-auth0/README.md

 ### Troubleshooting

+Try setting `AUTH0_API_DEBUG` to `true` and watching your PHP error log for information on failures.

-If API requsts aren't working, Apache might not be passing authorization headers to PHP.
+If API requests aren't working, Apache might not be passing authorization headers to PHP.
 Try adding this line (or similar methods) to `.htaccess`:

 ```
 SetEnvIf Authorization .+ HTTP_AUTHORIZATION=$0